phax/as2-lib/README.md

       * `disable_decrypt` to disable decryption of incoming messages even if the `Content-Type` header claims the message is encrypted (as a work-around for non spec-compliant senders)
       * `disable_verify` to disable signature verification of incoming messages even if the `Content-Type` header claims the message is signed (as a work-around for non spec-compliant senders)
       * `disable_decompress` to disable decompression of incoming messages even if the `Content-Type` header claims the message is compressed (as a work-around for non spec-compliant senders)
+      * Added the sub-project `as2-partnership-mongodb` - thanks to @jochenberger for contributing it
   * 2015-08-20 Version 2.1.0
     * fixes a problem that implicitly SHA-1 was always used for signing, no matter what you specify
     * compression according to RFC 5402 is now supported so that this is no fully AS2 1.1 compatible